akshat235/OpenCV__Projects/README.md

 # OpenCV projects and practice codes
-This repository consists of opencv projects using python and other jupyter notebooks.
+This repository consists of OpenCV projects using python on jupyter notebook.